How to write a social media analytics report: a guide for agencies

 Here’s how to gather the analytics on different social media platforms:

 Instagram.
 To gather Instagram performance data, make sure you are using a business account.
-Also, you’ll only be able to acquire this information using the application on the mobile device.
+Also, you’ll only be able to acquire this information using the application on a mobile device.

 Facebook.
 To access Facebook Page Insights, first, open your Facebook Page.
 Then, navigate to the top menu and select Insights.
 If you can’t find Insights in the menu, click More to bring it up: you’ll be taken straight to your Overview.
 You’ll be able to access the Overview anytime by clicking it in the left-hand menu.